-The agile strategy will help for continual improvement making things easy to complete faster and efficient.
+The agile strategy will help for continual improvement making things easy to complete faster and efficiently.

 Agile Strategy in Construction | Pitfalls

 Agile scope in Construction management is not that brilliant as in a software development project but still, it helps wherever applicable.
-Following are major issues needs to be addressed while thinking in Agile strategy on a capital construction project.
+The following are major issues needs to be addressed while thinking in an Agile strategy on a capital construction project.

 - Not as adaptive to change during execution phase – as cost changes exponentially as project progress

-- Integrated meetings are required rather than sharing data electronically as in Software development Project.
+- Integrated meetings are required rather than sharing data electronically as in the Software development Project.

 - A core principle of Agile is not piece by piece but it is incremental pieces that add value to the customer and is released from contractor to customer.

-- Labour cost increases always from the baseline plan whenever delays occur.
-They say – It needs the right peoples, at the right location, with the right material, equipment and tools, and with right instructions.
+- Labor cost increases always from the baseline plan whenever delays occur.
+They say – It needs the right peoples, at the right location, with the right material, equipment and tools, and with the right instructions.

 It’s quite clear that to implement exact “Agile” in Construction Industry as per definition is not logical as you can not handover chunks to a customer.
 But the Agile approach is somewhat helpful.
 Waterfall management is also adaptive but not as iterative as a software development project.